Difference Between Trait Insights and Medical Predispositions

 - Eliminate lifestyle influence

-At LifeCode, testing is designed to inform—not alarm.
+At Lifecode, testing is designed to inform—not alarm.
 Results are explained in a calm, science-led way so users can act with clarity.

 Why People Often Confuse the Two